Grillz (song)

 "Grillz" is a song by American rapper Nelly featuring fellow American rappers Paul Wall and Ali & Gipp, and uncredited vocals from American singer Brandi Williams of the group Blaque.
-The song was written by Nelly, Paul Wall, Ali, Gipp, Jermaine Dupri, and LRoc.
+The song was written by Nelly, Paul Wall, Ali and Gipp, Jermaine Dupri, and LRoc.
 It contains samples of Destiny's Child's "Soldier".
-Production was handled by Dupri and LRoc.
+Production was handled by Dupri, with additional production from LRoc.
 Following its release, it topped the US Billboard Hot 100 and reached the top 20 in Australia, Ireland, and New Zealand.

 Awards

 In 2007, the song was nominated for Best Rap Performance as a Duo or Group at the 49th Annual Grammy Awards, losing to Chamillionaire's "Ridin'".

 Chart performance

 "Grillz" reached number one on the US Billboard Hot 100.
 It stayed on the top spot for two consecutive weeks.
 At the end of the year it was ranked number 12 on the Billboard 2006 year-end chart.
 The Recording Industry Association of America (RIAA) certified "Grillz" platinum for 1,000,000 digital sales and for 1,000,000 mastertone sales.